-The actor needs to cultivate a craft that he or she can always put to the test, refine, mix and match, and trust.
-The actor needs to find solace in that he or she is working with and supported by a consistent, fail-proof, reliable technique that allows him or her to fully live within the unknown of the moment.
+The actor needs to cultivate a craft that he or she can always put to the test, refine, mix and match and…most importantly…trust.
+The actor needs to find solace working with and supported by a consistent, fail-proof, reliable technique that allows him or her to fully live within the unknown of the moment.
 The craft of acting needs to make ‘human sense’ in order for it to be tangible and viscerally executable.
 If it does not mirror life, it is not going to be relevant or useful in the work.
-The craft of acting is not suppose to be complicated forcing the actor into his or her head.
-It needs to come out of ‘theory” and really live within the actor based on how we humans, in all of our grit, glory and colorful complexity…authentically and honestly live moment to moment and stay in love with the craft of acting!
+The craft of acting is not suppose to be this complicated equation forcing and imprisoning the actor into his or her head.
+It needs to come out of theory and viscerally resonate within the actor’s being based on how we humans…in all of our grit, glory, and colorful complexity…authentically and honestly live moment to moment within the full spectrum of life circumstances.

 Through this approach to the work, actors no longer need to depend on ‘luck‘ or become addicted to adjustments in the hopes of creating work that is consistently present, alive, spontaneous, instinctual, uninhibited, and truthful because the actor has gained a process…a craft… that he or she can always trust and rely on!
 He or she is in the known in order to fully and vibrantly live within the unknown of the moment.

 Pay For Classes Here!